|the paragon trio glass slumping kiln||or look at polishers and tumblers at electrictumblers.co.uk|

 Cherry Heaven has been a Paragon distributor since 2002, and commended every year for outstanding performance.
 Paragon kilns are good value: buy Paragons and you could save enough to treat yourself to a luxury five-star weekend break.

-Anyone can buy a kiln to resell and call themselves a specialist, but a top-tier distributor understands all the kilns, options, and upgrades, will stock spares, offers free competent technical support, can help you repair your kiln, provide on-line repair videos, has a repair workshop, and can access Paragon's international, informed, and supportive user-base.
+Anyone can buy a kiln to resell and call themselves a specialist, but a top-tier distributor understands all the kilns, options, and upgrades, will stock spares, offers free competent technical support, can help you repair your kiln, provide on-line repair videos, has a repair workshop, and can access Paragon's extensive knowledge-base.

 If you need help, you can mail an experienced technician or call .
 Alternatively, to learn more about how your kiln works, use the help link below the menu bar near the top of the page.